Home

 Well, give a band a few years...
 Five years on, the strangely-titled Barb-à-Baal-a-Loo (no, no idea) sounds almost nothing like its predecessor, never mind the band's highly derivative early work.
 Heavier than before, it's also far more inventive, sounding like... well, no-one, really and it's not often you can say that in the progressive world these days.
 There are still some standard song structures dotted around (notably on Lost Ideals), but the band take interesting and unexpected twists and turns all over the place, which is more than you can say for 99% of their neo-prog contemporaries.
 Geysens' keyboard work is even better than on Narcissus..., too, with plenty of ripping (in a 'has to be real' vein) Hammond and lots of Mellotron, mostly strings, with some highly effective swells in Dans Le Vide, slightly recalling Crimson's Epitaph.
 Even where he uses polysynth patches (analogue?
 Digital?), as on Recommencement, he manages to keep them interesting and original, rather than the awful 'this one's straight outta 1988!' approach that still seems all too common amongst his contemporaries.

-According to the band's website, there are a huge number of unofficial recordings available from the band; well over a hundred, dating back to 1983, if they can be believed, so it seems highly likely that many of the later ones also feature their M400.
+According to their (now defunct) website, there are a huge number of unofficial recordings available from the band; well over a hundred, dating back to 1983, if they can be believed, so it seems highly likely that many of the later ones also feature their M400.
 So; do you buy these albums?
 A Moment in Time: not unless you're a neo-prog fan.
 Narcissus Goes to the Moon: do you have a tolerance for fairly inventive neo-prog?
 Do you object to a lack of key-changes in your progressive listening?
 If these aren't problems, there's some nice (real) Mellotron work on the album.
 Barb-à-Baal-a-Loo: What a surprisingly excellent record - if only more current prog bands would make this much effort to do something new, while not forgetting the all-important exhortation to 'write some songs!'
 Recommended.
 Incidentally, their 2002 BajaProg set, La Dæmentia Romantica - Live in Mexicali, released in 2006, features Mellotron samples.

 See: Samples etc.